NumericalMax/196-algorithm/README.md

 n = 19 + 91 = 110 // no palindrome, iteration = 1
 n = 110 + 11 = 121 // palindrome, iteration = 2
 ```
+Note, that n is of type int.
+This can result in exceeding the allocated storage size for larger n or higher iterations.
+To prevent you can set the datatype to long or a much larger datatype.

 ## Outcome